CNAC Meeting Minutes for February 26, 2008

 - Elizabeth Moreno announced that California will participate as a new state in the FFVP program.
 California will receive $250,000 in funding to establish the program in 25 schools for the 2008-2009 school year.
-The Nutrition Services Division (NSD) will post the Request For Application on the CDE web site in April.
+The NSD will post the Request For Application on the CDE Web site in April.

 - Phyllis Bramson-Paul gave an update on the Farm Bill.

 - Both the House and Senate versions of the Farm Bill contain significant funding increases for the FFVP.
 The Senate version on funding could result in California receiving as much as $5 million per year.